from a handpicked tutor in LIVE 1-to-1 classes

 When any two parallel lines are intersected by a transversal, they create some pairs of angles with the transversal.
 Interior angles are created in the space inside the parallel lines whereas alternate exterior angles are created in the space outside the parallel lines.

-Two angles that lie on the opposite sides of the transversal and are placed on two different lines are called alternate exterior angles.
-These pairs of angles are always equal if the two given lines are parallel.
-In the given figure below, Line AB || Line CD and they are intersected by the transversal MN.
+In the given figure below, Line AB || Line CD and are intersected by the transversal MN.
 Here, the alternate exterior angle pairs are ∠1 and ∠7; ∠2 and ∠8.
 This means ∠1 = ∠7; ∠2 = ∠8

-We can see that ∠2 is on the right side of the transversal M and 8 is on the left side; ∠2 is above the line AB whereas ∠8 is below the line CD.
-The same rule applies for the other pair of angles (∠1 and ∠7).
+The same rule applies to the other pair of angles (∠1 and ∠7).
 Therefore, the pair of angles that satisfy these conditions are called alternate exterior angles.

 According to the figure, we can define alternate exterior angles as:

-Two exterior angles that lie on two different lines cut by a transversal and are placed on the opposite sides of the transversal are called alternate exterior angles.
+Two exterior angles that lie on two different lines cut by a transversal and are placed on opposite sides of the transversal are called alternate exterior angles.

 - Both lie on the exterior side of the lines; and